 I am an avid gardener and I sometimes find myself overwhelmed when large amounts of vegetables come in all at once.
-Although there are a variety of ways this produce can be preserved, I have found that fermentation is the best one for me.
+Although there are a variety of ways this produce can be preserved, but I have found that fermentation is the best option for me.
 Using this method preserves the vibrant colors, flavors, vitamins, minerals, and food enzymes since fermentation does not involve heat like with conventional canning methods.

 In my explorations with food, I have found that sauerkraut, kimchi, a variety of salsas, cucumbers, chopped garlic, and jalapeno peppers all work well for fermenting.

 Fermentation, drying, freezing, smoking, salting and sugaring foods were the preferred methods used by our ancestors to keep food through seasonal shortages.
 Fermentation has been in practice for thousands of years and is still commonly used throughout the world.
 Fermenting vegetables is also becoming more common in the U.S. as more people are realizing the many health benefits that can be obtained by including fermented foods in the diet.